Regina Palkovits

 Regina Palkovits (born 1980) is a German chemist who is a Professor of Chemistry at the RWTH Aachen University.
 Her research considers heterogenous catalysis.
 She was elected a Fellow of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts in 2020.
+In 2023 she was appointed as Director at the Institute for a Sustainable Hydrogen Economy (INW) at Forschungszentrum Jülich.

 Early life and education

 Palkovits studied chemical engineering at the Technical University of Dortmund.
 She spent a year at Lehigh University as a visiting student working in chemical engineering.
 She joined the Max Planck Institute for Coal Research for her doctoral research, where she studied the use of mesoporous silica in heterogeneous catalysis.
 She joined Utrecht University as a postdoctoral scholar working in the group of Bert Weckhuysen.

 Research and career

 In 2008, Palkovits returned to the Max Planck Institute as a group leader.
 She spent two years in Mülheim before joining RWTH Aachen University as a Professor of Chemistry.
 Palkovits has continued to investigate heterogeneous catalysis, looking at how to transform renewable resources into high value products.
 Palkovits has investigated how biomass, carbon dioxide and plastic waste can be converted into monomers for polymer synthesis and the production of carbon dioxide neutral fuels.

+The focus of her research is on catalyst technologies.
+In the chemical storage of hydrogen, hydrogen molecules form a bond with other molecules during catalysis, which in turn creates a compound that makes it easier to store, store and transport hydrogen.

+Since October 2023, she has also headed the Institute for Sustainable Hydrogen Economy at Forschungszentrum Jülich.
+This institute is part of the Helmholtz Hydrogen Cluster (HC-H2), which deals with the development and demonstration of novel hydrogen technologies on an industrial scale and aims to further develop the Rhenish mining area into a hydrogen model region.

+The catalaix project, which she manages together with Jürgen Klankermayer and deals with the recycling of plastic waste, won the €106 million "Project of the Century" ideas competition organized by the Swiss Werner Siemens Foundation in 2023.